Is there a relationship between AGN and star formation in IR-bright AGNs?: Abstract

 \section{Abstract}

-We report the relationship between the active galactic nuclei (AGNs) and star formation (SF) in a sample of 323 far-infrared (FIR)-detected AGNs.
-This sample has a redshift range of 0.2$< z <$ 2.5, and spans four orders of magnitude in luminosity, ${\rm L_{X} \sim\,10^{42-45}}$\ergs.
-Significant AGN contributions are found in the IR luminosity, and we suggest using the FIR luminosity between 30-1000\,\micron\, as a more reliable star formation rate (SFR) estimator.
+We report the relationship between the luminosities of active galactic nuclei (AGNs) and the rates of star formation (SF) for a sample of 323 far-infrared (FIR)-detected AGNs.
+This sample has a redshift range of 0.2 $< z <$ 2.5, and spans three orders of magnitude in luminosity, ${\rm L_{X} \sim\,10^{42-45}}$\ergs.
+We find that in AGN hosts, the total IR luminosity (8-1000\,\micron ) has a significant AGN contribution (average$\sim$20\%), and we suggest using the FIR luminosity (30-1000\,\micron) as a more reliable star formation rate (SFR) estimator.
+We also conclude that monochromatic luminosities at 60 and 100\,$\mu$\,m are also good SFR indicators with negligible AGN contributions, and are less sensitive than integrated infrared luminosities to the shape of the AGN SED, which is uncertain at $\lambda>$100\,\micron.
 Significant bivariate \lx-\lir\ correlations are found, which remain significant in the combined sample when using residual partial correlation analysis to account for the inherent redshift dependence.
-No redshift or mass dependence is found of the radio between SFR and black hole accretion rate (BHAR), which has a mean and scatter of log (SFR/BHAR) $=3.1\pm$0.5.
-This ratio agrees with the accumulated mass ratio between the host and the supermassive black hole in the local universe.
-The large scatter in the ratio and the strong AGN-SF correlation imply an AGN-SF dependence on a common gas supply.
+No redshift or mass dependence is found for the ratio between SFR and black hole accretion rate (BHAR), which has a mean and scatter of log (SFR/BHAR) $=3.1\,\pm$ 0.5, agreeing with the local mass ratio between supermassive black hole and host galaxies.
+The large scatter in this ratio and the strong AGN-SF correlation found in these IR-bright AGNs are consistent with the scenario of an AGN-SF dependence on a common gas supply, regardless of the evolutionary model.